kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-Once disabled any hot plug of resources won't reflect at the cluster level without kubelet restart.
+Once disabled any hot plug of resources won't reflect at the cluster level.

 ###### What happens if we reenable the feature if it was previously rolled back?